 Were you recently assaulted, hurt in a slip and fall, or otherwise injured because of a property owner’s negligence in Clearwater, Florida?
 If so, you could have a valid claim for damages to cover the costs of your medical treatment, make up for lost wages, and compensate for your pain and suffering.
-The experienced Clearwater premises liability lawyers at Winters & Yonker, P.A. can help you fight to achieve a favorable outcome.
+The experienced Clearwater premises liability lawyers at Winters & Yonker Personal Injury Lawyers can help you fight to achieve a favorable outcome.

-For more than two decades, Winters & Yonker, P.A. has been a leader in personal injury litigation in Clearwater and the greater Tampa Bay area.
+For more than two decades, Winters & Yonker Personal Injury Lawyers has been a leader in personal injury litigation in Clearwater and the greater Tampa Bay area.
 Our attorneys have over 119 years of collective experience handling complex injury cases like yours.
 Together, we’ve won millions of dollars in life-altering compensation for our deserving clients.

-How Winters & Yonker, P.A.
-Can Help With Your Premises Liability Case in Clearwater, FL
+How Winters & Yonker Personal Injury Lawyers Can Help With Your Premises Liability Case in Clearwater, FL

 How can you prove that a property owner was negligent?
 What kind of evidence will you need to win your case?
 What can you do if the owner or their insurance company tries to turn the tables and blame you?